junellet/CapstoneProject/README.md

-# Predicting Youtube Views

-## Problem Area: What Drives Video Views for ASMR videos?
+# YouTube IQ - A Creator Analytics Dashboard

+## Overview
+- Goal: Develop a dashboard to help content creators uncover insights in their specific Youtube genre / content space
+- Focus of this project: Analyze ASMR videos, chosen for its distinct trends
+- Future vision: Implement as a repeatable process for analyzing other Youtube content such as sports, gaming, etc

 ## Methodology

-- Query ASMR videos using Youtube API
+- Data Querying Through YouTube API
-- Clean data
-- EDA
+- Data Cleaning, Transformation & EDA (see notebooks 1-3)

-## Modeling
-- Preprocessing
+- Model Preprocessing & Modeling (see notebook 4)

-  - One hot encoding
-  - Stemming
-  - Vectorization
-- Results
+## Modeling Results
 - Accuracy of 67%, 17% above baseline

-## Next Steps
+## Dashboard
-- Additional data querying
-- Additional pre-processing
-- Modeling random forest
-- Creator dashboard
+- See Hex App for insights